natalia-sampaio/injective-blog/README.md

 ## Personal Opinions

 ### Sanity

 Learning Sanity was a smooth experience.
 There’s plenty of good documentation, and I never felt stuck.The most challenging part was embedding a YouTube video within the body of a post, but overall, it was an intuitive platform to work with.

 ### Nuxt.js

 Straightforward and fast.
 It made development efficient without unnecessary complexity.

 ### Tailwind CSS

 As easy as breathing.
 The utility-first approach makes styling quick and effortless.

 ### Nuxt UI

-While Nuxt UI was easy to pick up and performed well in terms of speed and accessibility, I feel it was overkill for this project.
+Nuxt UI was easy to pick up and performed well in terms of **performance, developer experience (DX), and accessibility**.
+However, it felt overkill for this project.
+A more detailed explanation can be found [here](#more-modular-component-management).

-The application is simple and doesn’t require many different components, making Nuxt UI add unnecessary weight.
-In hindsight, I would have preferred something more modular, like shadcn, for better control over what gets included.

-That said, given the project's simplicity, I would also be comfortable building my own components, as this would provide full control over styling, performance, and bundle size without relying on a UI library.

 ### Composition API

 Very easy, especially since I’m already used to it.
 It feels natural to work with.

 ### TypeScript

 No issues at all.
 I’m very familiar with it, so using it was seamless.

 ### Netlify